Common Reasons for the Common Cold

 20 seconds, especially after coughing, sneezing, or being in public places.
 Use

-Avoid Touching Your Face:
+2. Avoid Touching Your Face:

-If you want to stay healthy and avoid falling ill then do not touch your face, especially your eyes, nose, and
+If you want to stay healthy and avoid falling ill, then do not touch your face, especially your eyes, nose, and

-Practice Respiratory Hygiene:
+3. Practice Respiratory Hygiene:

-1, Cover your mouth and nose with a tissue or your elbow when
+1. Cover your mouth and nose with a tissue or your elbow when you cough or sneeze.

-2, Dispose of used tissues properly
+2. Dispose of used tissues properly

 These steps are the easiest way to help prevent the spread of illness.

-Maintain a Healthy Lifestyle:
+4. Maintain a Healthy Lifestyle:

-Eat a balanced diet rich in fruits, vegetables, and whole grains to support your immune system.
+grains to support your immune system.
 Stay hydrated by drinking plenty of water.
 Get regular exercise to maintain overall health.
-Food rich in Vitamin C helps recovery and prevention of common cold.
-As a preventive measure, drink plenty of water and other fluids like soups, herbal tea and broths.
+Food rich in vitamin C helps recovery from and the prevention of the common cold.
+As a preventive measure, drink plenty of water and other fluids like soups, herbal tea, and broths.
 Hydration helps soothe a sore throat and keeps you hydrated, which is important for recovery.

-Adequate Sleep:
+5. Adequate Sleep:

-Cold symptoms will go away on their own over time and rest is one of the best ways to help your body heal, so in a sense, you can sleep off a cold.
+Cold symptoms will go away on their own over time, and rest is one of the best ways to help your body heal, so in a sense, you can sleep off a cold.
 Sleep helps boost the immune system and can help you recover from a cold more quickly.
 Ensure you get enough sleep each night.
 Lack of sleep can

 weaken your immune system and make you more susceptible to infections.
+Allow your body to rest and recover.
+Avoid strenuous activities and get plenty of sleep.

-Manage Stress:
+6. Manage Stress:

-A study says that " stress can lead to inflammation, disease, and the dysregulation of the immune system.
-This dysregulation can make it harder for a person's body to defend against infections, which can increase their risk of the common cold and flu".Chronic stress can weaken the immune system.
-Practice stress-reduction techniques such as meditation, deep breathing, or yoga.
+A study says that "stress can lead to inflammation, disease, and the dysregulation of the immune system.
+This dysregulation can make it harder for a person's body to defend against infections, which can increase their risk of the common cold and flu."
+Chronic stress can weaken the immune system.
+Practice

-Avoid Close Contact with Sick Individuals:
+7. Avoid Close Contact with Sick Individuals:

 Avoid close contact with people who have a cold, especially during the first few days when they are most likely to spread the infection.
 Wash your hands after touching someone who has a cold, after touching an object they have touched, and after blowing your nose.
 If a child has a cold, wash his or her toys after play.